BadassAman4014/Wound-Analysis-Cpu/README.md

 - **Storage**: Use SSD for model storage
 - **Network**: Use local model hosting for offline use

-## 📄 License & Disclaimer

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Medical Disclaimer
-⚠️ **IMPORTANT MEDICAL DISCLAIMER**

-This software is provided for research and educational purposes only.
-It is NOT intended for:
-- Clinical diagnosis or treatment decisions
-- Replacement of professional medical judgment
-- Use in emergency or life-threatening situations

-**Always consult qualified healthcare professionals for medical advice.**

-### Liability
-The authors and contributors assume no responsibility for any medical decisions or outcomes based on this software's output.

 ## 🙏 Acknowledgments

 - **Depth Anything V2** team for the depth estimation framework